 Market timing practices are not acceptable as they may affect the performance of the collective investment scheme through an increase of the costs and/or entail a dilution of the profit.
-Accordingly, the Directors may, whenever they deem it appropriate and at their sole discretion, cause the Administrator and/or the Depositary, respectively, to implement any of the following measures: (i) request the Administrator and/or the Depositary to reject any application for conversion and/or subscription of Shares from investors whom the former considers market timers and the Administrator and/or the Depositary to reject any application for conversion and/or the Depositary may combine Shares which are under common ownership or control for the purposes of ascertaining whether an individual or a group of individuals can be deemed to be involved in market timing practices; and (ii) during periods of market volatility cause the Administrator to allow for the Net Asset Value per Share to be adjusted to more accurately reflect the fair value of the Fund's investments at the point of valuation if the Fund is primarily invested in markets which are closed for business at the time the Fund is valued.
+Accordingly, the Directors may, whenever they deem it appropriate and at their sole discretion, cause the Administrator and/or the Depositary, respectively, to implement any of the following measures: (i) request the Administrator and/or the Depositary to reject any application for conversion and/or subscription of Shares from investors whom the former considers market timers and the Administrator and/or the Depositary may combine Shares which are under common ownership or control for the purposes of ascertaining whether an individual or a group of individuals can be deemed to be involved in market timing practices; and (ii) during periods of market volatility cause the Administrator to allow for the Net Asset Value per Share to be adjusted to more accurately reflect the fair value of the Fund's investments at the point of valuation if the Fund is primarily invested in markets which are closed for business at the time the Fund is valued.